Granuloma annulare is a rash that often looks like a ring of small pink, purple or skin-coloured bumps.

 - steroid creams or ointments may help, but they must be used carefully because long-term use can thin the skin

 - cryotherapy (freezing the bumps) may be an option for treating very small patches, but it can be painful and cause permanent scarring

-- ultraviolet light treatment and powerful medicines (such as steroid tablets, antibiotics, antimalarial medicines, isotretinoin, ciclosporin and dapsone) have been reported to help in individual cases of widespread granuloma annulare, but for most people the symptoms of granuloma annulare don't justify using these treatments as they all have significant side effects
+- ultraviolet light treatment and powerful medicines (such as steroid tablets, antibiotics, antimalarial medicines, isotretinoin, ciclosporin and dapsone) have been reported to help in individual cases of widespread granuloma annulare, but for most people the symptoms of granuloma annulare do not justify using these treatments as they all have significant side effects

 If you find the appearance of the rash upsetting, you could try using skin camouflage products.
-Watch this video about skin camouflage and how it can be used to cover marks and scars.

 What causes granuloma annulare?